AUSTRALIA’S RESIDENTIAL property market is, by all accounts, booming. But can the same be said for the commercial property market?

 “A $500,000 commercial property is typically $25,000 a year cashflow positive after all expenses, whereas a $500,000 residential property will have a negative cashflow – or just neutral.”

 Other benefits for commercial property investors include long tenancies, more value-add opportunities, and an opportunity to diversify outside of residential property.

-If you do by a commercial property don’t forget to order a depreciation schedule here.
+If you do buy a commercial property, don’t forget to order a depreciation schedule here.